 The best activity you can do in summertime or hot weather is swimming.
 Take your dog to the local beach, creek or river to let it have a paddle to cool down.
 Some people even swim with their dogs in their pool.

 Cats enjoy warm weather.
-They are also good at keeping themselves cool if necessary, with a little help from humans (so perhaps they are intelligent after all).
-Here's how to help protect them from excessive heat:
+They are also good at keeping themselves cool if necessary, with a little help from humans.

 Provide your cat with plenty of water, in various positions around the house.
 Cats often prefer their water to be placed away from their food.

 Keep the blinds closed and the curtains shut to keep the house cool for your cat.
-Keep the windows closed if it is hotter outside than in.
+Keep the windows closed if it is hotter outside than inside.

 Let your cat choose a cool place to lie down.
 They will naturally gravitate towards a slate floor or a fan in summer, just as they will curl up in a warm place in winter.

 Don't worry if your cat is sleepy during the day.
-Cats need 16 hours of sleep a day and will sensibly nap even more on a hot day, rather than rushing around getting hotter.
+Cats can sleep up to 16 hours a day and will sensibly nap even more on a hot day, rather than rushing around getting hotter.

 Don't worry if your cat seems to be grooming itself more than usual.
 This is a cooling mechanism similar to sweating: as the saliva evaporates off its fur, the cat will cool down.

 Pay attention to your cat's feet.
 Cats, like dogs and mice, have their sweat glands on their paws.
 If your cat is leaving wet paw prints, it is sweating and will need to replenish its fluids.
-You can try cooling it down by dipping its paws in water, but this may not be appreciated …
+You can also try cooling it down by dipping its paws in water, but this may not be appreciated.

 Don't worry if your cat starts panting.
 Cats pant more rarely than dogs, but will pant to take on cooler air if they are particularly hot.
-Heavy panting could be cause for concern, however (see heatstroke checklist above).
+Heavy panting may be cause for concern, at which point

 Make sure all of your animals have cool and shady areas.
-Cats and dogs are able to move around and seek shade, but small animals such as rabbits, guinea pigs and birds can’t move from their cages.
-Check and make sure that your caged animals are not in direct sunlight and that their cages are protected from the sun as the shade moves.
-Move them as the sun moves round if necessary.
+Cats and dogs are able to move around and seek shade, but small animals such as rabbits, guinea pigs and birds can’t move from their enclosures.
+Check and make sure that your animals are not in direct sunlight and that their enclosures are protected from the sun as the shade moves.
+Continue to move them into shady areas as the sun moves if necessary.